The History of Drywall

 Less labor means lower cost

 To plaster a home, thin strips of wood, called lath, were nailed over bare studs.
-When installing wood lath, a quarter inch to a half inch gap was left between each strip of wood.
+When installing wood lath, a quarter-inch to a half-inch gap was left between each strip of wood.
 A base coat of plaster was then spread over the lath to create a foundation.
 The base coat of plaster was pushed through the gaps between strips of lath to anchor it to the subsurface.
-As the base coat dried, it created what are called "keys" that hold the plaster in place.
+As the base coat dried, it created what is called "keys" that hold the plaster in place.
 Finally, one or two finish coats of plaster were spread over top to smooth out any imperfections.
 The finished plaster was anywhere from 5/8 to 3/4 inches thick.

-The labor involved in traditional plaster work is considerable.
+The labor involved in traditional plasterwork is considerable.
 However, with drywall, a journeyman hanger can cut large sheets of drywall to size, and nail or screw them into place.
 Rather than troweling the entire wall with two or three layers of plaster, a drywall finisher only needs to tape and float the seams, corners, and nails.
-The labor involved in plaster work can be as much as 4 times that required to hang, tape, and finish drywall.
-As a result of the increased labor involved, plaster work is much more expensive than drywall.
+The amount of labor required to do plasterwork can be four times as much as it takes to hang, tape, and finish drywall.
+As a result of the increased labor, plaster is much more expensive than drywall.
 This is the primary reason that more and more builders started using drywall in new construction.

 Following WWII, several factors combined to create a real estate expansion that accelerated the use of drywall.
-Following the devastating effects of WWII which came on the heals of the Great Depression, many people desperately desired a return to the ideals of pursuing the American Dream.
+Following the devastating effects of WWII which came on the heels of the Great Depression, many people desperately desired a return to the ideals of pursuing the American Dream.
 The Housing Act of 1949 facilitated the construction of thousands of homes across the United States.
 In addition, with the development of the Interstate Highway system, more and more people were moving to the suburbs.
-It was in this context that Drywall took over as leader in the industry.
-By the late 1950's and 1960's, though plaster was still found in new construction, drywall was beginning to be used at an increasing rate.
+It was in this context that Drywall surpassed plaster in the industry.
+By the late 1950s and 1960s, though plaster was still found in new construction, drywall was beginning to be used at an increasing rate.

 Drywall takes over as the industry standard

 Drywall continues to improve.
 Today you can purchase sheets of drywall in almost any size needed.
 In addition to the variety in lengths and widths available there are different types of gypsum board for different applications.
 Fire retardant drywall panels are used in nearly every type of construction.
 There are drywall panels that can hold up in increased moisture conditions.
 There is drywall that resists mold growth.
-There is drywall that resists indentation for use in high traffic or high abuse areas.
-There is drywall specifically designed for elevator shaft application where fire protection is extremely critical.
+There is drywall that resists indentation for use in high-traffic or high-abuse areas.
+There is drywall specifically designed for elevator shaft applications where fire protection is of utmost importance.

 Is Plaster Dead

 The years ahead will certainly bring advances in technology and materials that will likely make their way into the realm of construction.
-Will anything replace drywall as the industry standard for interior finishing?
+Will a new product replace drywall as the industry standard for interior finishing?
 It is possible, and only time will tell.